kaisarcode/kcwww/core/README.md

 ## Core Utilities

-`phproj` includes a suite of engine-room utilities (Http, Fs, Str, Db, etc.) designed for speed and portability.
+`core` includes a suite of engine-room utilities (Http, Fs, Str, Db, etc.) designed for speed and portability.
 For detailed documentation on individual classes, see:
 See: **[classes/README.md](classes/README.md)**

 ## Testing